alwindoss/codewithkernel/README.md

 - Install [Go](https://go.dev/) for your Operating system
 - Ensure you follow instructions in the "[Instal Instructions](https://go.dev/doc/install)" section and setup the GOPATH and PATH environment variable correctly

+### Become a professional

+- Learn to use Git as a beginner and progress to becoming a professional.
+Refer [Become a git guru](https://www.atlassian.com/git/tutorials)
+- Get started with Go Programming Language.
+Refer to the [Go Tour](https://go.dev/tour/)